shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

     ) -> DetectionResult:
         """Detect meteor candidates using threshold-based approach.

-        This method should NEVER raise exceptions - return a failure result instead.
+        Raise for invalid inputs/configuration or return a failure result for recoverable cases.
+The pipeline treats exceptions as no-detection results.

         Args:
             context: Input bundle containing frames, ROI, and runtime params.